Paralysis at PDVSA: Venezuela's oil purge cripples company

 Interviews with around 20 current and former PDVSA employees, executives at foreign firms, traders and PDVSA clients say fear is compounding problems including the loss of talent, mounting debts, equipment shortages, rampant theft and chronic underinvestment.

-Venezuela’s Oil Ministry and PDVSA [PDVSA.UL] did not respond to a request for comment.
+Venezuela’s Oil Ministry and PDVSA did not respond to a request for comment.

 “WITCH HUNT”